 Today is a free day to explore La Paz and there is plenty to do and see.
 You may wish to stroll down the main thoroughfare, El Prado, which forms the backbone of the city, feed the pigeons in Plaza Murillo, home to the National Assembly and official Presidential Residence, or visit the splendid colonial church of San Francisco and the myriad markets in the streets above it.

 La Paz is a great city for market enthusiasts.
 In fact, the whole city is almost one big street-market.
-From the Mercado de Hechiceria (the Witches Market where various potions and 'mesas', amulets and even dried llama foetuses are dispensed) to the vibrant food market, you will encounter 'chola' ladies manning the stalls.
+From the Calle de las Brujas, also known as the Mercado de Hechiceria (the Witches Market where various potions and 'mesas', amulets and even dried llama foetuses are dispensed) to the vibrant food market, you will encounter 'chola' ladies manning the stalls.
 These are formidable commercial women, whose dress is highly distinctive, a voluminous skirt (pollera), fringed shawl (manta) topped off with an undersized bowler hat balanced aloft with great dexterity

 Overnight icon Overnight: El Museo Hotel Boutique Or Similar, La Paz